The benefits of collaboration

 - enhancing organisational creativity, performance and productivity

-We provides a range of funding opportunities and activities to support collaborative working and knowledge exchange activity:
+We provide a range of funding opportunities and activities to support collaborative working and knowledge exchange activity:

 Knowledge exchange guidance